Owen Evans (civil servant)

 Owen Evans is a Welsh civil servant.

 Early life and education

 Owen Evans was educated at Ysgol Gyfun Gymunedol Penweddig in Aberystwyth, Wales.
 Evans completed his A-level in Economics in one year, and after leaving school, went on to study the subject at Swansea University, graduating in 1991.

 Career

 Evans sat as a member of the Welsh Language Board from 2005 to 2010.

 Evans was appointed chief executive of the Welsh-language public broadcaster S4C in October 2017.

-In July 2021, it was announced that Evans would succeed Meilyr Rowlands as the head of the Welsh education inspectorate Estyn in January 2022.
+In July 2021, it was announced that Evans would leave S4C to succeed Meilyr Rowlands as the head of the Welsh education inspectorate Estyn in January 2022.